node-red-hitachi/designs/designs/overwrite-settings.md

 In some cases, users want to change default values in `settings.js` file without modifying the file contents.
 This design note proposed new command line option for changing values in `settings.js`.

-The basic concept of this feature is to introduce a new Function Library configuration node (from here on referred to as `func-lib` to save typing... not necessarily the final name).
-This would be a node that can hold common code accessible to regular Function nodes.

 ## Authors

  - @HiroyasuNishiyama